Knitting Abbreviations List

 *T4F = twist 4 front The twist four front is used to cross two knit stitches with two purl stitches too and it creates stitches that lean to the left.

-Please check out my page of knitting terms to help understand as well.
-If something isn't here it might be over on my knitting terms page.
+Hope this helps, make sure to check out my page on Knitting Terms as well.
+If it isn't here it might be over there.

 Like This Page?
 Please Share it